HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

   )
 }}

+{# TODO (Authors/Editors) figure description does not describe the data #}

 Encouragingly, **90%** of mobile page loads in the CrUX dataset had a good FID score, up from **80%** from 2020.

-Efforts are being made to better capture responsiveness, with the Chrome Speed Metrics team [sharing some plans and inviting feedback](https://web.dev/responsiveness/) on a new responsiveness metric.
+Efforts are being made to better capture responsiveness, with the Chrome Speed Metrics team <a hreflang="en" href="https://web.dev/responsiveness/">sharing some plans and inviting feedback]</a> on a new responsiveness metric.

-If you are looking to learn more about Core Web Vitals in general, the  [performance chapter](https://almanac.httparchive.org/en/2021/performance) has plenty of details about the core web vitals.
+If you are looking to learn more about Core Web Vitals in general, the  [performance chapter](../en/2021/performance) has plenty of details about the core web vitals.

-### Service Workers
+### Service workers

-[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) whilst not only applying to mobile devices do become uniquely useful in their ability to add offline capabilities, and better control of loading from caches  to web apps, both features which are often more relevant to mobile users, who are more likely to encounter poor or total loss of connectivity.
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API">Service workers</a> while not only applying to mobile devices do become uniquely useful in their ability to add offline capabilities, and better control of loading from caches  to web apps, both features which are often more relevant to mobile users, who are more likely to encounter poor or total loss of connectivity.

 **14.8%** of sites register a service worker, a sizeable uptake since 2020's **0.87%**

-To learn more about service workers and PWA (progressive web apps), vist the [PWA chapter](https://almanac.httparchive.org/en/2020/pwa).
+To learn more about service workers and PWA (progressive web apps), vist the [PWA chapter](../en/2020/pwa).

-### Mobile Performance Conclusions
+### Mobile performance conclusions

 Overall, performance has taken a step forward over 2020, with a particularly strong improvement in layout stability.

 There are some good, positive signs too in impressive usage growth in loading="lazy" and the uptake of service workers.
 The fact developers are embracing these is a positive sign that performance is being taken seriously.

 It does however seem that improving  Large Contentful Paint, and handing images are areas developers are struggling with more than other areas.
-Hopefully tooling  and libraries like [next/image](https://nextjs.org/docs/api-reference/next/image) for the nextjs framework, and  adoption by popular CMSs like WordPress will help developers overcome these pain points.
+Hopefully tooling  and libraries like <a hreflang="en" href="https://nextjs.org/docs/api-reference/next/image">next/image</a> for the nextjs framework, and  adoption by popular CMSs like WordPress will help developers overcome these pain points.

-## Mobile Web Conclusions
+## Mobile web conclusions

 In 2021, the perception of a distinct "mobile web" is outdated.